Business.gov.nl

 Professional childcarer-child ratio

 Do you run a childcare organisation in the Netherlands?
-You must make sure the mandatory number of professional caregivers (Beroepskracht-kind ratio, BRK) is present per group of children.
+You must make sure the mandatory number of professional caregivers (Beroepskracht-kind ratio, BKR) is present per group of children.
 You can calculate this childcarer-child ratio yourself.

 What is the professional childcarer-child ratio?